BarryRobinson/Vital-Signs-Monitor/README.md

 This is now fully functional and ready for beta testing.
 Tested on Firefox, Chrome, Safari, and Edge.
 I plan to finish the ECG display, which is currently disabled, as time permits.

 To run these files on your own server:
-Upload: saVSMonitor.html, saVSControlWindow.html, saVSControlStyle.css, saVSMonitorStyle.css, pump.mp3
+Download these files from GitHub: saVSMonitor.html, saVSControlWindow.html, saVSControlStyle.css, saVSMonitorStyle.css, pump.mp3
 Place the .html and .css files in your directory with all of your other .html files.
 Create a new directory in this directory named Sounds (unless you already have a directory with that name).
 Put pump.mp3 into the Sounds directory.
-You are finished.